-Join Richard Stim for an in-depth discussion in this video How likely is it that you'll get audited?, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video How likely is it that you'll get audited?, part of Taxes and Accounting for Music.

 - Back in 1963, when the Singing Nun dominated the pop charts, nearly 6% of Americans were audited.
 More than 50 years later, less than 1% of returns are audited, and the numbers are predicted to decrease further as the IRS workload increases, and the IRS workforce decreases.
 At the same time, IRS computers are getting better at spotting mistakes.
 Based on its computer findings, the IRS sends out approximately 5,000,000 AUR, Automated Under Reported notices a year, and initiates over a million desk audits, audits that are completed by correspondence.

 Field audits, where you meet with the IRS, are triggered by a system known as DIF, Discriminate Function.
 DIF is a method of flagging returns with a higher probability of errors, unreported income, or over-inflated deductions.
 After the DIF program flags your return, an IRS examiner manually examines it to determine if you merit an audit.
 Keep in mind that just because something may trigger an audit, doesn't mean you should be discouraged from claiming legitimate deductions or declaring losses.

 Complete your return honestly and diligently, and be prepared to back up any of your claims.
 The following DIF factors are likely to result in audit flags.
 Just being a self-employed musician.
 How does the IRS computer know that you're a musician?
 By looking at the industry code provided on your Schedule C, Code 711510, independent artists, writers, and performers.
 Failing to report or under-reporting music income.